googleforgames/open-match-docs/site/content/en/docs/Guides/custom.md

 Open Match needs to be customized to your Matchmaker.
 This custom configuration is provided to the Open Match components via a ConfigMap (`om-configmap-override`).
 Thus, starting the core service pods waits on this config map being available.

 To customize an Open Match installation, we need to provide a ConfigMap with the sample configuration.
-Here is a sample yaml that contains the customization ConfigMap:
+Here is a sample YAML that contains the customization ConfigMap:

 ```yaml
 apiVersion: v1